JimmyRespawn/PassionNano/productblog/content/docs/iptv/_index.md

 Starting at v1.0.34 for Windows & Xbox version.
 The app supports Emby, Jellyfin, WebDAV and DLNA as media servers.

-Access it by clicking the top right botton in the `Library` Page.
+Access it by clicking the top right button in the `Library` Page.

 The media info is accessible for Emby and Jellyfin servers.
 Currently there is no modification for poster wall yet.
 We'll see how it performs as media player now.